Updated July 5, 2023

 How While Loop works in Python?

-After going through the syntax and flow we will now understand how the flow actually works.
-Before we enter the while loop, there is a condition check basically it is an expression that returns the Boolean result which means the output of the expression will either be true or false.
-If and only the expression returns true that the control is allowed to enter inside the loop and execute the instructions present inside the loop.
-One the instructions in the body of the loop are executed for the first time the control again goes to the top of the loop where the entry expression or condition is present if the expression returns true the control executes the same instructions present in the body of the loop again and if the expression returns false the control comes out of the loop.
-The while loop is also called entry controlled loop as the entry of the control inside the loop firmly depends on whether the expression returns true or false.
+After going through the syntax and flow, we will now understand how the flow actually works.
+Before we enter the while loop, there is a condition check; basically, it is an expression that returns the Boolean result, which means the output of the expression will either be true or false.
+If and only the expression returns true, the control can enter inside the loop and execute the instructions present inside the loop.
+Once the instructions in the body of the loop are executed for the first time, the control again goes to the top of the loop where the entry expression or condition is present; if the expression returns true, the control executes the same instructions present in the body of the loop again, and if the expression returns false the control comes out of the loop.
+The while loop is also called the entry controlled loop, as the entry of the control inside the loop firmly depends on whether the expression returns true or false.

 Since we have discussed how the control flows inside the while loop, let’s see some examples.

 The first example is a simple one.
 Here the problem statement is to add the first 10 natural numbers.

 This means we will add numbers starting from 1 and end at 10 since we will use a while loop, so we will provide a condition and also have to keep a variable as a counter as we have to increase the counter by one after each addition.

 i=i+1 #increment the counter

 # print the sum